By Dr. Dimitri Karalis

 At last, they met again and shook hands long and cordially.
 Any light Albert?’’ none said Albert.
 Any light Lewis, ‘None replied he.
 They looked in each other’s eyes sad and silently, gave one more handshake and parted for the last time.
 Now, said Emerson, although they were men of a good minds, they were also both strong materialist in their daily aims and way of life.
 I would like to add said he that the practical faculties develop much faster than the spiritual ones.
 That is the reason that most people prefer the materialistic road and ignoring the true meaning of life, which is the intellectual and spiritual development.
 Unfortunately, we cannot shake hands with God and devil at the same time, as we have to choose one or the other.

 The father of the Greek writer Kazantzakis complained to his wife one day, that their beloved son was a stargazer and dreamer.
 Instead of opening, a law firm after his law school gradation and become politician later, he dreams about stars and galaxies, he said; Father!
 Replayed Nikos, I did not come into this world in order to become court dweller and a vain politician.
-I do not like to liven like a birdcage that you call office; but I want to know where I belong into universe and what the destiny is of my soul from here afterwards.
+I do not like to liven like a bird in cage that you call office; but I want to know where I belong into universe and what the destiny is of my soul from here afterwards.

 Meditating upon Nikos Kazantzakis wise words, I resurface this inspiring incantation of the great Persia poet ‘Jalalu’ddin Rumi’.

 Put grief out of your head and keep quaffing this crystal river water before you brother.
-Do not think of the water is failing, for this water it will be run without end.

 From the moment you came into this world of human being, a ladder was placed before you that you might escape and climb little higher.

 Afterwards you become a man with intellect, reason, knowledge, and spiritual perception.
 Behold the body, which is a portion of the dust pit, look how perfect it has grown today!
-When you have travelled the end of the human form, you will doubtless become an angel.
-Again, you will be progress from angelhood into boundless cosmic sea, which we name God.

 Leave this ‘Son’; say ever, ‘One’, with all your soul, if your body has been aged, what does it matter, when your soul is forever young?

-“Every shape and word you see and hear around has its archetype in the placeless world; if they perish some day, what does matter since the original is still everlasting?
-Whereas the springhead is undying, its roots and branch gives food and water to the trunk and branches continually;
+Whereas the spring-head is undying, its roots and branch gives food and water to the trunk and branches continually;

-Since neither can ever cease to exist, why are you lamenting?
 Conceive the cosmic Soul as a water fountain and all creation as its rivers.
-While the main fountain flows, the rivers will never parish.

-Put grief out of your head and keep quaffing this crystal river water before you brother.
 Do not think of the water is failing, for this water it will be run without end.

 First, you were mineral and after plant and then later animating substance, how this can be enigma and secret to you!